SOTIF-AVLab/SinD/README.md

 ## Description of Format

-SIND consists of 23 records, each of which contains 8-22 minutes of trajectories of traffic participants.
-In addition to the trajectories and motion state parameters of traffic participants, SIND also provides synchronized traffic light states and HD map.
+Currently, SinD consists of 4 cities with several records, each record contains 8-22 minutes of trajectories of traffic participants.
+In addition to the trajectories and motion state parameters of traffic participants, SIND also provides synchronized traffic light states and lanelet2 map.
 Each record contains the following <kbd>.csv</kbd> files:
 For detailed format see [Format.md](Format.md#sdd)

 ## Visualization